 Throws and cushions are a great way to update any room without spending a fortune.
 It depends on your decor, but berry and jewel shades look fabulous in autumn and winter, and plush materials like velvet, wool and fleece create a sense of warmth and cosiness.
 We adore Loopy Ewe’s quirky homewares range (that tweed throw!), The Archers at the Larches indulgent alpaca pillows and BaaStool’s sheepskin pouffes and footrests - perfect for putting your feet up in front of that (gorgeous-smelling!) fire.

 An autumnal or wintery flower/plant arrangement can give a nod to the changing seasons outside.
 Invest in a bronze or copper or cut glass vase for maximum style points (hit up those antique shops again) and go foraging for pine, holly, berries and greenery.
-Or you could ask your local florist to make you up a number of small posies and spread them around the house to make your money go further - check out our directory for a list of options.
+Or you could ask your local florist to make you up a number of small posies and spread them around the house to make your money go further.
 You could even unleash your creative side and create a stylish centrepiece complete with log slices and candles.

 So there are some of my top tips for getting your home ready for the festive season without spending a fortune.
 Enjoy - and please do tag us in your efforts if you share your photos on Facebook, Twitter or Instagram.
 We love seeing what you’re getting up to and your ideas will inspire others!